-Coinswitch, Changelly, and Shapeshift are services that many wallets are offering to allow you to trade within the wallet without first sending your coins to an exchange.
+Coinswitch, Changelly, and Shapeshift are some of the services that many wallets are offering to allow you to trade within the wallet without first sending your coins to an exchange.

-With Coinswitch, Changelly, and Shapeshift, you send coins to an address and also provide a valid recieve address for the type of coin you wish to purchase with your existing crypto.
+With these services, you send coins to an address and also provide a valid receive address for the type of coin you wish to purchase with your existing crypto.
 You are given several options for exchanging coins on different exchange services and are provided with the fees for each one.
 You pick an exchange (even if you don't have an account!) and your coins are sent off to make the switch.
 After a few minutes, the new coins show up in your wallet.

 How does this work for tax reporting?

-You have an Abra wallet and use Coinswitch to make a trade of .05 BTC in Abra to 4.2 ETH on March 5, 2019 at noon, which you send to My Ether Wallet.
+Let's say you have an Abra wallet and use Coinswitch to make a trade of .05 BTC in Abra to 4.2 ETH on March 5, 2022 at 12pm, which you send to My Ether Wallet.
 Coinswitch offers you Binance, Bittrex, and Gemini as possible exchanges to make your trade.
 You decide on Bittrex because the fee is the lowest.